FredrickSmith/hon/README.md

 # hOn

-obfuscation using keys, its ment for shits and giggles so use something else if you somehow found this
+obfuscation using keys, its meant for shits and giggles so use something else if you somehow found this